19 The Year of the People

 ‘Yes, ’I said with a knowing look, ‘ that is a cruel metaphor but regrettably apt.
 What do you think is the impact of celebrities on election outcomes?

 ‘The involvement of these famous and well favoured faces definitely is a factor and does affect the course of events.
 At the same time many doubt their ability to sway voters.
 Glamorous is as glamorous does.
-It will be be instructional to see how Gene and Bobby fare compared to Johnson’s man Hubert Humphrey now he’s heading for Chicago.
+It will be be instructional to see how Gene and Bobby fare compared to Johnson’s man Hubert Humphrey now he’s heading for the City Of Broad Shoulders.

 He rather than Bobby has got Sinatra’s backing now.